 - Blindly lower your prices

 There comes a point in the Q4 selling season where some sellers might start to panic and wonder if their prices are too high.
 Blindly lowering prices, however, isn’t the best way to handle that fear of missing out on sales.
 In many cases, supply will go down on the Amazon website, which means prices will go up – you don’t want to start lowering your prices just as other sellers are selling out and you can get a higher price for your inventory.
-Always check the stock levels of your competitors and check Keepa and CamelCamelCamel for sales rank and price history in previous Q4s, whenever possible.
-You can see our tutorial for checking stock levels at this link, for Keepa at this link, and for CamelCamelCamel at this link.
+Always check the stock levels of your competitors and check Keepa for sales rank and price history in previous Q4s, whenever possible.
+You can see our tutorial for checking stock levels at this link and for learning Keepa at this link.

 - Spend time comparing yourself to others